How to Overcome Interview Nerves: Calm Techniques for Before, During & After

 - Maintain eye contact.
 A report showed that 65% of interviewers claimed that candidates who didn't make eye contact didn't get the job.
 Maintain the eye contact, listen actively, and show engagement - it contributes to a great first impression and helps calm interview nerves.

-Quite often, we experience interview stress because we are afraid of making a mistake.
-To combat this fear, take a look at the popular interview mistakes to avoid:
+Quite often, we experience job interview anxiety because we are afraid of making a mistake.
+To combat this fear and calm down your job interview nerves, take a look at the common interview mistakes and how to avoid them.

 Asking "So, what does the company do, exactly?"